Search:

 • explain the online and hall audiences and two sound systems

-• explain the microphone options
+• explain the hall microphone options

 • setup the online meeting on the laptop